-This layout will be used by your identity app, and will be used for phone-to-phone identity verification.
+This layout will be displayed by default when using the Identity Agent app, and will be used for phone-to-phone identity verification.

-- 11. Click Next. - 12.
-Type your Comments, and complete the workflow.
+- 17. Click Next. - 18.
+Type your Comments and complete the workflow.

-2.8.3 Creating a VSC credential profile
+2.8.2 Creating a VSC credential profile